mindspore-lab/mindone/examples/opensora_pku/README.md

 num_frames=65  # to sample m frames from a single video.
-The total number of images： num_frames + use_image_num model_dtype="bf16" # the data type used for mixed precision of the diffusion transformer model (LatteT2V). amp_level="O2" # the default auto mixed precision level for LatteT2V. enable_flash_attention="True" # whether to use MindSpore Flash Attention batch_size=2 # training batch size lr="2e-05" # learning rate.
+The total number of images： num_frames + use_image_num model_dtype="bf16" # the data type used for mixed precision of the diffusion transformer model (LatteT2V). amp_level="O2" # the default auto mixed precision level for LatteT2V. batch_size=2 # training batch size lr="2e-05" # learning rate.
 Default learning schedule is constant
 ```